 Why Do Web-to-Email Contact Forms Stop Working?

-Email contact forms on websites are notoriously bad at just … working!
+Web-to-email contact forms stop working with mysterious regularity.
 They work one day and just suddenly stop working the next.
 Usually the first you know about it is when you notice that you haven’t had any email enquiries from your website for a while.

 Here are some tips on why email contact forms stop working and what to do about it!
 This is a non-technical article, so you won’t need to be a geek to make use of it.

 An email contact form (also known as web-to-email form or just web form) on a website or mobile app is meant to send its contents by email to a named recipient.
 Almost all business websites have one – sometimes many – such forms.

 The most important thing to understand is that email relies on data travelling between many different computers before it reaches you.

 The email will originate on the web server itself (the computer where your website is hosted), then it will usually be sent to a specialised email server called an SMTP server (this stands for Simple Mail Transfer Protocol).
 SMTP servers are dedicated to sending email (as opposed to other types of server which are dedicated to receiving or storing email).

 Most of the time, when your web form stops sending emails, it’s a problem with the SMTP server.